amribhatt/pega/README.md

 3. **MCP server won't start**
    - Check port 8080 is available
+   - Verify virtual environment is activated
    - Verify all dependencies are installed
    - Check `.env` file exists in `pega-mcp/` directory

 4. **ADK agent can't connect**
    - Ensure MCP server is running on localhost:8080
    - Check MCP server URL in `pega-adk/.env`
+   - Verify virtual environment is activated
    - Verify ADK dependencies are installed
+   - Use `adk run pega_adk_agent` or `adk web` to start the agent

 ### Security Notes